 When it comes to marketing your business, there are many ways to achieve success.
 Just as importantly, not all of these methods have to cost a lot of money.
-You may not have thought of a blog as being an integral element of your online business but it represents a tremendous way for businesses to engage and interact with their customers, prospects, business partners, media, etc. With a blog, you get to set the agenda and you can show that your business has a personality and style.
+You may not have thought of a blog as being an integral element of your online business, but it represents a tremendous way for businesses to engage and interact with their customers, prospects, business partners, media, etc. With a blog, you get to set the agenda, and you can show that your business has a personality and style.

 In this regard, it is important to ensure that your blog is located on your website.
-One of the biggest reasons for this relates to Search Engine Optimisation (SEO).
+One of the biggest reasons for this relates to Search Engine Optimization (SEO).
 Providing fresh and relevant content on your site will help to push it up the search engine rankings and will make it easier for people to find out what is on offer at your site.
-If you are keen to be found by as many people as possible, creating a blog is one of the most cost effective ways of marketing your business.
+If you are keen to be found by as many people as possible, creating a blog is one of the most cost-effective ways of marketing your business.

 Your blog posts should be effective and if you can be concise, do so.
 Think about how people are accessing the internet these days.
-More and more people access the internet through smart phones and tablets.
+More and more people access the internet through smartphones and tablets.
 They don’t want to scroll through page after page if they don’t need to.
 Blogs should be as short or as long as they have to be, but if what you are trying to say can be said efficiently, do so.
-You should also look to break up the blog with images, video content and even bullet points.
+You should also look to break up the blog with images, video content, and even bullet points.
 The format and layout of your blog can have a positive impact on how readable your blog is.
 Your blog is not just there for search engines – remember it is there for your customers, prospects, business partners, media, etc.

 While your blog can (and indeed should) be used to promote your business and to direct customers to potential solutions to their problems, a business blog cannot be just about sales.
-If you are able to write about industry or relevant topics and problems and then link deftly to your business, by all means do so.
+If you are able to write about the industry or relevant topics and problems and then link deftly to your business, by all means, do so.
 However, you need to find a balance.
 This means that sometimes it’s ok to create a blog post that is just of interest as opposed to being a promotional tool; it is in your best interest to do so.
 Constantly bombarding readers with sales promotions can be off-putting, and it can often lead to people being bored or unimpressed with your brand.
 Your blog should be a good read which doesn’t solely focus on the promotional benefits.

-Marketing your business can be a big task but blogging can be a cost effective and efficient way to do so.
+Marketing your business can be a big task, but blogging can be a cost-effective and efficient way to do so.